eagleflo/mpyq/README.md

 ## Installation

-A stable version of mpyq is available from PyPI and can be installed with either `easy_install` or `pip`.
+A stable version of mpyq is available from PyPI and can be installed with `pip`.

-    $ easy_install mpyq
     $ pip install mpyq

-mpyq can be installed manually with the included setup.py script.
+mpyq can also be manually installed with the included setup.py script.

     $ python setup.py install